BlafKing/sd-civitai-browser-plus/README.md

 v1.6

 * LoCon models now get saved in the Lora folder if A1111's version is 1.5 or higher.
+* improved page_count detection.
+(You can fill in the page number you'd like to visit and press refresh to go to that page)
 * Added 'Filter Base Model' dropdown box to dynamically hide any unselected Base models.
 (Please note: This does not impact search results, since the CivitAI API does not yet support this)